Clowns in Spacetime

 Because if you have ever used a map on your phone,

+then it is absolutely crucial.
 And that is because there are satellites in space whizzing around the planet.

 On your mobile telephone, if you use an application to guide you to your destination, it's also making use of Galileo.

-We have them on board of the satellites, but also we have them in the ground segment.
+We say the foundation of any navigation system is the high precision clocks that we have.
+We have them on board of the satellites but also we have them in the ground segment.

-Because at the end, it determines the accuracy of your position.
+Because at the end it determines the accuracy of your position.

 A Galileo satellite moves with a velocity of about 3800 meters per second, 14,000 kilometers per hour.
+This results that the onboard clocks tick slower compared to the clocks on Earth.

-This effect is measurable and we can say that the onboard clicks slower for about seven microseconds per day and a microsecond is one millionth of a second.
+This effect is measurable and we can say that the onboard clicks slower for about seven microseconds per day, and a microsecond is one millionth of a second.

 This would result in an error of about two kilometers per day.

-The interesting thing is that the DNSS is the very first application where Einstein's theory have to be taken into account to make the system usable.
+The interesting thing is that DNSS is the very first application where Einstein's theory have to be taken into account to make the system usable.

-Indeed, if we did not take this in into account, then we would not be able to navigate using a system like Galileo.
+Indeed, if we did not take this into account, then we would not be able to navigate using a system like Galileo.

+Okay, Sean, walk me through this.
 Why is it that to know where you are, you need to know when it is?

 Well, basically, you're figuring out where you are by comparing signals from different satellites with different locations, right?